Yuin: Kinship and marriage

 The exact arrangement of Yuin kinship before colonisation is not clear, although early ethnographers reported that they did not have a moiety or section system (where a people are split into two or four intermarrying groups).
 Instead, Yuin kinship would have involved "extensive networks of relatedness within and between exogamous intermarrying country groups".
+Yuin men had more than one wife in the case of Coorall had 14 wives and Kian had 12 wives, including bush wives.
+The main reason was death came quickly if you sustained an injury and marriage was more about survival of the tribe than the present days view.
+A bush wife is a wife given to an elder at a major ceremonially event.

 Marriage should be exogamous between family groups, as determined by the spiritual connections of those families.
 However, these family connections are no longer a "a strong element" of contemporary Yuin kinship.
 To the extent that they are known, family spiritual connections are inherited, and there are still some Yuin families associated with certain animals.
 Yuin typically do not marry people with connections to the same personal or family beings (see below, Relationship with the natural world).

 Skin groups

 Multiple Yuin have described a system of "skin groups" (subsets of language groups) that would "govern social behaviours and interaction, determining those with whom individuals can (and cannot) talk, marry, trade, as well as identifying their natural enemies".
 However, most Yuin these days are "not familiar with this level of the system".